KyleRego/KyleRego.github.io/collections/_linklogs/youtube.markdown

 ## Video games

 - [Detroit](https://www.youtube.com/watch?v=ww_A0Mzw1EE)
-  - In my opinion, the most entertaining playthrough of a video game on the platform.
+  - The most entertaining playthrough of a video game on the platform.

 ## The most American guy living in Korea